 Coverage may begin on the first day of employment.

 Timely Enrollment is Necessary

-Health insurance coverage is not automatic if the employee does not enroll him/herself, and/or dependents, within 31 days of the employee's eligibility for insurance.
-Thereafter, coverage may be added only during open enrollment periods (typically held in May with coverage to be effective July 1), or if an employee loses other coverage.
+Health insurance coverage is not automatic if the employee does not enroll themselves, and/or dependents, within 31 days of the employee's eligibility for insurance.
+Thereafter, coverage may be added only during open enrollment periods (typically held in April/May with coverage to be effective July 1), or if an employee loses other coverage.
 A change in dependent coverage may be made only during the open enrollment period, or if there is a change in the employee's status (marriage, divorce, death of a spouse or child, birth or adoption of a child, and changes in the employment status or benefit eligibility of a spouse).